top of page

 April 2, 2025 at 4:00:00 PM

-*Note: this session is 1.5 hours!
-This session will cover various funding sources and offer insights on how to build a successful funding strategy.
-Speakers will provide an overview of their funding programs, followed by a 40-minute Q&A to address your specific questions.
+Learn about various funding sources and offer insights on how to build a successful funding strategy.
+Speakers provided an overview of their funding programs, followed by a 40-minute Q&A to address specific questions.

 National State of Dam Removal